priyapldn/EPMS-Priya/README.md

 - Staging: https://epms-sedo-staging.onrender.com
 - Production: https://epms-sedo-prod.onrender.com

+NOTE: Please allow up to 60 seconds to load the webpage, as the server loads (usually takes around 15 seconds but 60 seconds maximum)

 To log in as admin, the credentials are at the bottom of this README.

 Uptime Robot has been used to keep this site running, and is monitored regularly.